-As outlined in Annexure 3, the community was invited to give feedback on their housing needs and preferences as part of the preparation of this Strategy.
-Key findings are summarised below.
+As outlined in Annexure 3, the Clarence Valley community was invited to give feedback on their housing needs and preferences as part of the preparation of this LHS.
+A selection of key findings are summarised below:

-- Few respondents believed they could find a new home (to rent or purchase) in the Clarence Valley if they had to - Almost all respondents support housing that is resilient, well-built, suited to the climate, flood free and with adequate car parking. - High level of support for housing located close to services and amenities, such as work, shops, parks and social infrastructure. - Despite the high and growing number of smaller household sizes, there is high and continued demand for detached dwellings in the LGA, both for rent and purchase. - Many young people are unable to move out of home and/or remain in the area due to a lack of affordable or suitably sized dwellings. - Some older people may be interested in downsizing or moving out of more remote parts of the LGA but cannot afford to do so.
+- Few respondents believed they could find a new home (either to rent or purchase) in the Clarence Valley if they had to. - Almost all respondents support housing that is resilient, well-built, suited to the climate, flood free and with adequate car parking. - High level of support for housing located close to services and amenities, such as work, shops, parks and social infrastructure. - Despite the high and growing number of smaller household sizes, there is high and continued demand for detached dwellings in the LGA, both for rent and purchase. - Many young people are unable to move out of home and/or remain in the area due to a lack of affordable or suitably sized dwellings.